As investigation intensifies, Trump crows to crowd

 Convening a grand jury does not signal that indictments are imminent or that Mueller has concluded there has been wrongdoing.
 The move is often simply a tool to allow a prosecutor to subpoena evidence or testimony.

-But Thursday's revelations were a sign that the former FBI director's investigation is serious, expanding and gathering pace, and will will mean more complications for West Wing staff and the President himself.
+But Thursday's revelations were a sign that the former FBI director's investigation is serious, expanding and gathering pace, and will mean more complications for West Wing staff and the President himself.

 Trump's answer was clear, as he previewed a political strategy designed to question Mueller's legitimacy, suggesting his investigation was a tool of the establishment that is still smarting from Hillary Clinton's election loss.